raushanctf/Digital-Marketing/README.md

   * Improving a website’s visibility on search engines like Google.

 👉 Search Engine Marketing (SEM):
-  * Running paid ads (like Google Ads) to appear on search results.
+  * Run paid ads (like Google Ads) to appear in search results.

 👉 Content Marketing:
   * Creating and sharing valuable content (blogs, videos, infographics) to attract and engage audiences.